Andrettin/Wyrmsun/readme.txt

 - The tips menu no longer appears at startup in multiplayer games.
 - Added option for showing a resource bar under mines.
 - There is now a Single Player Game submenu, from which the Quests, (Single Player) Custom Game and Tech Tree screens can be accessed (based on feedback by Dinomaniak).
+- Changed the button tooltip for the Erala and etc. to have descriptive names in parenthesis, such as "Train Erala (Warrior)".
+- Tech tree descriptions now show for what that tech tree element is required for.

 * Quests
 - Added The Battle of Magetobria quest.